tttc3/MCCube/docs/api/index.rst

 API Reference
 =============

-A complete listing of all public parts of the MCC API can be found below:
+A complete listing of all public parts of the MCCube API can be found below:

+.. rubric:: Markov chain cubature framework

+.. rubric:: Cubature library

 .. toctree::
-    :includehidden:
-    :maxdepth: 4
+    :maxdepth: 2

-    mccube.cubature
+    mccube.regions
     mccube.formulae
-    mccube.regions